CaioCamatta/sol-script/README.md

 ### Lexical Grammar

 The scanner is a regular language that turns characters into tokens.
-For example, the "val" becomes "TOKEN_VAL".
+For example, "val" becomes a `TOKEN_VAL`.

 The following is SolScript's lexical grammar.
 It's insipired by the [C lexical grammar](https://learn.microsoft.com/en-us/cpp/c-language/lexical-grammar?view=msvc-170), and [Scala lexical expressions](https://www.scala-lang.org/files/archive/spec/2.11/06-expressions.html#blocks).